James Intercisus: Legend

 James' story is recounted in The Golden Legend.

 According to Katherine Rabenstein, he may be a composite character of James of Beit (who, having renounced Christianity under Yazdegerd, was shamed by his parents and changed his mind, becoming a martyr under the persecution of Bahram); Mar Peros (similarly shamed by his parents and martyred in 448); and James of Karka (a 20-year-old notary to Bahram, tortured alongside many others after casually remarking that he'd rather be cut into pieces than renounce God).

-Holy Relics, Churches and Monasteries
+Relics, churches and monasteries

-Guillermus Ludovicus, bishop of Salpi, gifted to the abbey of St Paul in Cormery, the place where he had been a monk, several relics, including the head of St James, on July 19th 1103.
+Guillermus Ludovicus, bishop of Salpi, gifted to the abbey of St Paul in Cormery, the place where he had been a monk, several relics, including the head of James, on 19 July 1103.

-A piece of bone from the finger of St. James the Mutilated (Mor Yakob M'phasko Sahada) is kept in a golden casket in the holy cross (kurishupalli) dedicated to the saint in the Orthodox Syrian Old Church of St Peter & Paul in Pengamuck, Kerala, India.
-It was dedicated by Mor Gregorios Geevargese (Parumala Thirumeni)] and metropolitan Mor Dionysious Joseph (Pulikkottil II), a native of Pengamuck, who had received the bone at his consecration as Metropolitan by the patriarch of Antioch Ignatius Yakoob II.
+A piece of bone from the finger of James the Mutilated (Mor Yaqoub M’Pasqo Sahada) is kept in a golden casket in the holy cross (kurishupalli) dedicated to the saint in the Orthodox Syrian Old Church of St Peter & Paul in Pengamuck, Kerala, India.
+It was dedicated by Gregorios Geevargese (Parumala Thirumeni) and metropolitan Dionysious Joseph (Pulikkottil II), a native of Pengamuck, who had received the bone at his consecration as metropolitan by the patriarch of Antioch Ignatius Yakoob II.

-Several churches and monasteries are dedicated to St. James:
+Several churches and monasteries are dedicated to Saint James: